LogicAtom/flask-task-manager-project/README.md

 stackoverflow - For all of the custom questions and answers.

 Akshat Garg - My Mentor for Software Development from Code Institute ...
-Thank you so very much for everything!!
+Thank you so very much for everything!! ...
+Helping fix up my code for many sections including Session Cookies and Reworking some Flask code etc, and for introducing me to dbdiagrams.io !  :)

 https://dbdiagram.io/ - Data Modeling Software